mrjoshuap/ubi-datacollector/README.md

 * need proper healthchecks -- see healthcheck.sh
 * update agent install / service for podman
 * need to incorporate installation with other build processes -- see install.sh
+* need to expose the internal registry and test container scanning
+* buildconfigs need to specify the ref if not using a "master" branch -- ie main is default